-Underpinning our supervisory work programme is the Authority’s risk-based philosophy.
+Underpinning our supervisory work programme is the Authority’s risk-based framework.
 This ensures that our standards are appropriately calibrated to Bermuda’s wholesale and domestic financial markets and that our supervisory resources are applied to those firms which pose the greatest risk.
-This risk-based approach has been endorsed by a variety of international regulatory and standard setting bodies including, most recently, the International Monetary Fund in its 2007 assessment of Bermuda’s regulatory regimes for the financial services sector.
+This risk-based approach has been endorsed by a variety of international regulatory and standard setting bodies including, most recently, Bermuda's enhanced commercial insurance regime reaching full equivalence with Solvency II.

 The Authority uses a risk-based framework to conduct its supervisory programme, which enables us to: